tjacobs131/Teenus-Club/Analysis/UseCases.md

 | Name:           | view match data
 | Actor:          | Everyone
 | Description:    | View information about a match
-| Pre-Condition:  | A match Exist in the database, User in registert to the system
+| Pre-Condition:  | A match exists in the database
 | Scenario:       | 1.
 The user selects a match that has taken place.</br>2.
-The systems displays the mathes page and the match data.
+The systems displays the match's page and the match's data.
 | Result:         | The user can view the data/information of a specific match.
 | Extensions:     | n/a
 | Exceptions:     | n/a